Frequently Asked Questions

 How far is Up The Creek from Cape Town?

-What time does the festival gates open?
+What times are the festival gates open?

 Can I come into the festival on Wednesday night or early Thursday morning?